gsoules/AvantSearch/README.md

 <hr/>

 #### Private Elements
-This option lets you specify a semicolon-separated list of element names that should not be visible to public users for searching purposes.
+This option lets you specify a list of element names, one per row, that:
+* Should not be searchable via a keyword search
+* Don't appear to public uses in the Fields dropdown on the Advanced Search page (they will appear to a logged in administrator)

 For example, you might have elements used to record internal information such as notes and item status that contain information meant only for administrators.
-You can specify "Notes, Status" in the Private Elements text box to prevent this information from being searched by the public.
+You can specify "Notes" and "Status" in the Private Elements text box to prevent this information from being searched by the public.

+Here are key points regarding private elements:

 * Private elements will not appear as field selections on the Advanced Search page unless you are logged in as an administrator.
 * The text of private elements will not be recorded in the search_texts table, and therefore will not be searched when performing a keyword search.
 This is true whether or not you are logged in as an administrator.
-* To search for text in private elements, and administrator can do a field search in those fields, either through the public Advanced Search page or using the native Omeka Advanced Search page.
+* To search for text in private elements, an administrator can do a field search in those fields, either through the public Advanced Search page or using the native Omeka Advanced Search page.
 * If you add an existing element to the private elements list, that element's text will still be contained in the search_texts table and therefore be found via a keyword search.
 To hide the element's content, you